Anna Gieschen, Class of 1970

 After graduating, I went on to Graduate School in Philosophy at Brown where I met my wife.
 I thank Fred and Walt for encouraging me to got to Brown — I have never regretted that choice.
 At Brown I became very close friends with another Ole Philosopher Mark Overvold (70) who taught there for a year.
 I was his TA and we worked together on closely related dissertation topics.
 I have been teaching since 1976, when I began with a temporary appointment at UCLA.
 After that, I spent 8 years at Virginia Tech.
 In Virginia, I ran across other Oles living nearby, Dave Ericson, Haave Morriem (72)Mark Overvold and Eunice Belgum (67).
 Since 1985 I have been teaching at Loyola Chicago.
 The first PhD dissertation I directed at Loyola was written by Andy Boyd (Saint Olaf class of 1986(?)).
 I am very fortunate to get paid for doing things that I love to do.

 Mark Overvold died in 1988.
 Fred Stoutland organized a memorial conference for Mark at St Olaf in October 1990.
 I was pleased to be a part of that.
 And I am pleased that I was able to maintain connections with the past and present members of the Saint Olaf Philosophy Dept. Charles Taliaferro and I had a scholarly exchange on the ideal observer theory in Philosophy and Phenomenological Research in the late 1980s.
 In 2011, the Dept invited me to give the annual Belgum Lectures on the topic of Lincoln’s Ethics.
 Giving those lectures was the most enjoyable and rewarding experience of my professional career.
 I am pleased to report that the Philosophy Dept is in still thriving and in very good hands.
-My Lectures have developed into a book Lincoln’s Ethics which will be coming out in 2014 or early 2015.
+My Lectures have developed into a book Lincoln’s Ethics which will be coming out in early 2015.

 Rich Hileman, Class of 1972